 What can I use instead of tofu?
 While tofu is a great source of plant-based protein, you can use white beans or a mix of vegan mayo and sour cream instead.

 How to store spinach artichoke dip?
 Store leftover spinach dip in an air-tight container where it keeps fresh for 3 to 5 days.

 Can you freeze artichoke dip?
 Yes, artichoke dip can be frozen.
 Store in a freezer-safe air-tight container and freeze for up to 3 months.
 Do not freeze hot, let it come to room temperature first.
 Keep in mind that freezing and thawing the dip may alter the texture.
 Give it a good stir after thawing.

 - Preheat oven to 180°C / 355°F.

-- Steam spinach and blanch in ice water, then squeeze excess liquid and chop.
-As an alternative use is frozen thawed spinach and skip this step.
+- Steam the spinach and blanch it in ice water, then squeeze out excess liquid and chop.
+Alternatively, you can use frozen thawed spinach and skip this step.

 - In a food processor or high-speed blender, combine all the ingredients and pulse until smooth and combined.

 - Transfer the mixture to a baking dish and bake until warm and fragrant (around 15-20 minutes).
 Then broil for 5 minutes.

 - Use the artichoke spinach dip as desired: Spread it onto burgers, sandwiches, crackers, or crostini.
 Dip veggies or chips into it.
 You can also thin it out with some broth or pasta water and use it as pesto.

 The provided nutritional information is an estimate.
 Accuracy is not guaranteed.